Criedor/wdys_api/README.md

-"/translators/:user_id/:page_id" ->  load the innerHTML of a page and the related basepage.
+"/translators/:user_id/:page_id" ->  load the innerHTML of a page and the related basepage and baseproject.

     get    /translators/:user_id/:page_id